TIY-Austin-Front-End-Engineering/notes-summer-2016/welcome.md

 ### Policies

-- Absences and timeliness - You can miss up to 4 lectures; after that, may not be eligible for graduation.
+  - Absences and timeliness - You can miss up to 4 lectures; after that, you may not be eligible for graduation.
 I don't recommend missing any, as we will be moving very fast!
 This is to help with expectations: I show up, you show up, we all show up --- and kick ass!
 Also, please show up on time.
 We count 2 tardies as an absence.
 All I ask for is general respect of the crew and class so that we can learn without constant hiccups and interruptions!

 - Late or incomplete homework - Your homework is due **before 8am on the due date of the assignment**.
 After that, it is late.
 If you miss homework assignments, come talk to me, because I know problems and emergencies can happen.
 However, you will be required to make up for late/incomplete assignments, so don't fall behind!
 I would rather see a solid attempt on time than a complete assignment late.
 Solid attempts are not considered late!